ryanatkn/gro/src/task/README.md

 // src/some/file.task.ts
 import type {Task} from '@feltcoop/gro';

+import {TaskArgs as OtherTaskArgs} from './other.task.js';

-// For convenience in some cases, change this to `export interface TaskArgs extends Args {` export interface TaskArgs {
+export interface TaskArgs extends OtherTaskArgs {
-	mapSomeString?: (thing: string) => string;
+	mapSomething: (thing: string) => string;
+	// this is provided by `OtherTaskArgs`:
+	// mapSomeNumber: (other: number) => number;
 }

 export const task: Task<TaskArgs> = {
 	run: async ({args}) => {
-		// `args` is of type `TaskArgs`
+		// `args` has type `TaskArgs`

-		// other tasks can assign args that this task consumes const mapped = args.mapSomeString(value);
+		// other tasks can assign args that this task consumes: const somethingcooler = args.mapSomething('somethingcool');

-		// and this task can provide args for others args.mapSomeNumber = (n) => n * ((1 + Math.sqrt(5)) / 2);
+		// and this task can provide args for others: args.mapSomeNumber = (n) => n * ((1 + Math.sqrt(5)) / 2);
 	},
 };